Davidgarve/practica1/README.md

 # Weather Forecast Application

-This Java project is a simple weather forecast application that fetches weather data from the OpenWeatherMap API, stores it in a SQLite database, and provides a basic command-line interface for execution.
+This Java project is a simple weather forecast application that fetches weather data from the OpenWeatherMap API and stores it in a SQLite database every 6 hours.
 The application is designed to retrieve weather information for specified locations at regular intervals and store the data in a local SQLite database.

 ## Project Structure

-The project is organized into several packages:
+The project is organized into distinct packages, each serving a specific purpose:

+org.ulpc.dacd.control
-- **org.ulpc.dacd.control**: Contains classes responsible for controlling the flow of the application.
+This package is dedicated to classes responsible for controlling the flow of the application.

-  - `Main`: The main class that initializes the necessary components and triggers the weather data update.
+Main: The main class that serves as the entry point, initializing essential components, and triggering the weather data update.
-  - `OpenWeatherMapSupplier`: Handles the communication with the OpenWeatherMap API and parses the received data.
+OpenWeatherMapSupplier: Manages communication with the OpenWeatherMap API, handling requests, and parsing the received data.
-  - `SqliteWeatherStore`: Manages the SQLite database for storing weather data.
+SqliteWeatherStore: Responsible for managing the SQLite database, including storing weather data.
-  - `WeatherController`: Orchestrates the execution of tasks at regular intervals.
+WeatherController: Orchestrates the execution of tasks at regular intervals, ensuring the periodic update of weather data.
-  - `WeatherRepository`: Defines an interface for retrieving weather data.
+WeatherRepository: Defines an interface for retrieving weather data, abstracting the data retrieval process.
-  - `WeatherSupplier`: Defines an interface for supplying weather data.
+WeatherSupplier: Defines an interface for supplying weather data, allowing for different implementations. org.ulpc.dacd.model

-- **org.ulpc.dacd.model**: Contains classes representing the data model of the application.
+This package contains classes that represent the data model of the application.

-  - `Location`: Represents a geographical location with latitude, longitude, and name.
+Location: Represents a geographical location, characterized by latitude, longitude, and a name.
-  - `Weather`: Represents weather data, including temperature, humidity, wind speed, etc.
+Weather: Represents weather data, encompassing information such as temperature, humidity, wind speed, etc.

 ## How to Use